KueiChinHuang/ClimgingRoutesReview/README.md

 # Doris' Climbing Gym Routes Review
-> This is an app for a rock-climbing gym.
+<p>This is an app for a rock-climbing gym.
 Climbers usually have some thoughts regarding the routes they've climbed.
-This app allow users to share their thoughts with other climbers, and also the gym and the rock setters can improve their routes accordingly.
+This app allow users to share their thoughts with other climbers, and also the gym and the rock setters can improve their routes accordingly.</p>

 With this app, users can ...
 - Log in and log out